Physella acuta: Internal anatomy

 Like all members of the family Physidae, P. acuta has a pulmonary cavity within the mantle which enables it to take oxygen from the water or from the air.
-It also has a specialised set of muscles called the physid musculature.
-These muscles are unique among gastropods and allow the snail to rapidly twist its shell in clockwise rotations of up to 120°.
-This shell-shaking movement is an important defense against predators.
-They provide the twisting force, serve as a base for the movement, anchor the shell to the body, and help return the shell to its original position afterwards.
+It also has a specialised set of muscles called the physid musculature, unique among gastropods.
+Based on dissections, Naranjo-García and Appleton (2009) proposed that these muscles allow the snail to rapidly twist its shell in clockwise rotations of up to 120°.
+This shell-shaking movement is an important defence against slow-moving predators like leeches and fly larvae, which cannot properly attach to the moving shell.
+However, it is not effective when predators are fast-moving and actively pursue the snails, as is the case with water bugs.

+The physid musculature has two main parts.
+The first is the physid muscle sensu stricto, meaning the muscle "in the strict sense" because it is the major component of the musculature complex.
+It is a branched muscle that anchors the side of the snail's body to its neck, head, foot, and mantle.
+The second part is the fan muscle, a group of thin, broad fibres that fan out from the base of the muscle sensu stricto toward the mantle roof.
+According to Naranjo-García and Appleton (2009), the configuration and attachment points of these muscles are consistent with a shell-twisting role, allowing them to provide the twisting force, serve as a base for the movement, anchor the shell to the body, and help return the shell to its original position afterwards.

 P. acuta is a simultaneous hermaphrodite, meaning it has both male and female reproductive organs functioning at the same time.
 In Physidae, the male organs are important for taxonomic identification and consist of prepuce, penis sheath, and penis.
 The prepuce is a tube that releases or receives sperm from outside and, in the case of P. acuta, includes a small, lentil-shaped gland (the preputial gland).
 It is wider and twice as long as the muscular penis sheath.
-The penis is white and 160 - 180 μm in length.
-It is elongated and narrow along most of its length but ends in a wider, rounded tip.
+The penis is 160–180 μm in length, elongated and narrow along most of its length but ending in a wider, rounded tip.
 The penis musculature consists of circular muscles in both the outer and inner layers, while the intermediate layer has only longitudinal muscles.
 Together with molecular phylogenetic data, this musculature pattern can be used to distinguish major groups within the superorder Hygrophila.
 The female organs are less frequently described in detail.
-They consist of a convoluted oviduct (which transports the eggs to the outside), a nidamental gland (which secretes the egg capsule), and a vagina connected to the spermathecal duct (which receives sperm) opening to the outside.
+They consist of a convoluted oviduct (which transports the eggs to the outside), a nidamental gland (which secretes the egg capsule), and a vagina connected to the spermathecal duct (which receives sperm).